brookmoniz/hackdavis2026/README.md

 You also need to [connect and configure the Pi Camera]( https://www.raspberrypi.org/documentation/configuration/camera.md) if you use the Pi Camera.
 This code also works with USB camera connect to the Raspberry Pi.

-And to see the results from the camera, you need a monitor connected to the Raspberry Pi.
-It's okay if you're using SSH to access the Pi shell (you don't need to use a keyboard connected to the Pi)—you only need a monitor attached to the Pi to see the camera stream.

 ## Install MediaPipe